 This service provides functionality for tracking, auditing, locating, and maintaining products within the system.
 These can range from products consisting of data files and label files, schemas, dictionary definitions for objects and elements, etc. This service will provide a common implementation for supporting the requirements of the Dictionary, Document, Inventory and Service (Registry) services.
-An implementation based on the CCSDS Registry and Repository Reference Model [15], which in turn is based on the ebXML standard is under consideration.
+An implementation based on the CCSDS Registry Reference Model [15], which in turn is based on the ebXML standard is planned.